 If you want to use the transfer option to get a better value than Marriott’s 0.8 cents per point, you’ll have to calculate the value of each fare to make sure it’s really worth it before you transfer points.

 You can find a full list of Marriott’s transfer partners with transfer ratios on Marriott’s point transfer page.

 - Be sure to create an account with your target frequent flyer program before you try to transfer points.

-- To get the best value on your Marriott points, be as flexible as possible and look for special deals within each airline’s award chart – if you’re open to dates and destinations, you can do much better than 0.8 cent per point.
+- To get the best value on your Marriott points, be as flexible as possible and look for special deals within each airline’s award chart – if you’re open to various dates and destinations, you can do much better than 0.8 cents per point.